-Clifford Lucas (1893–1993) was one of five sons born to Absalom Lucas and his wife Mary Kelly.
+Henry Clifford Lucas (1892–1993) was one of five sons born to Absalom Lucas and his wife Mary Kelly.
 The Lucas family was one of the first to settle in Brooke Twp. in 1835.
 The family’s origins were in Ireland.
 The Kelly family, also from Ireland, settled in Brooke in approximately the same year.
 Alexander Kelly (Cliff’s grandfather) had married Mary Mitchell and they had settled on Lot 21, Con.
 6 SER Warwick in 1844.

 (submitted by Barbara Luckham and Sue McKay)

 William Luckham, born in Devonshire, England (1795–1848) joined the 43rd Regiment of Foot in 1814.
 He was on the battlefield of Waterloo the morning after Napoleon and Wellington fought.
 In 1821 he joined the 15th Regiment of Foot, and 2 years later married Ann Fardy (1804–1874) of Ireland.
 In 1827 he was posted to Canada, accompanied by his wife and child, and was soon promoted to sergeant.

 Andrew Macalpin came to Canada with his wife and family in 1822, settling in Lanark County, Ont.
 He came to Lambton County in 1835, where his son William (c.1811–1878) had already settled in 1832.

 Donald Alexander MacKenzie was the son of Donald Gordon Cameron MacKenzie and Vera Irene Aitken of Warwick Village.
 He married Vicki Williams, the daughter of Leo James Williams and Dorothy Kathleen Maitland (1919–1998).